Sonicisbest/VS-Mag-Agent-Torture/README.md

-# After the events of tricky, we're met with an unpleasent suprise
+# After the events of Tricky, we're met with an unpleasent suprise